-Teeth whitening isn’t just for the rich and famous anymore.
-Everyone seems to be seeking out ways to make their teeth look whiter and brighter.
-Visit any grocery or drugstore, and you will find multiple shelves filled with tooth whitening products.
-Similarly, beauty magazines, blogs, and websites often contain articles on DIY or “natural” tooth whitening options.
+Teeth whitening isn’t just for the rich and famous.
+These days, everyone seems to be seeking ways to make their teeth look whiter and brighter.
+Visit any grocery or drugstore and you will find shelves filled with tooth whitening products.
+Similarly, beauty magazines, blogs and websites often contain articles on DIY or “natural” whitening treatments for teeth.

-Do Lemons and Strawberries Help Make Teeth Whiter?
+3) Lemons and Strawberries Help Make Teeth Whiter

 Some people use crushed strawberries or lemon juice to whiten their teeth.
-The problem with this method is that it may seem effective at first, but over time the acid in these fruits will eat away at your enamel.
-This damages the teeth and can result in your needing additional dental treatment later.
+The problem with this method is that it may seem effective at first, but over time the acid in these fruits will eat away at your enamel, according to dental experts.
+This damages the teeth and can result in the need for additional dental treatment later.

-Are Hydrogen Peroxide or Baking Soda Safe DIY Teeth Whitening Solutions?
+4) Hydrogen Peroxide and Baking Soda are Safe DIY Teeth Whitening Solutions

-Neither hydrogen peroxide nor baking soda make good whitening treatments.
-Baking soda can disturb the balance of good to bad bacteria in your mouth, possibly triggering oral health problems.
+Hydrogen peroxide and baking soda are not ideal whitening treatments.
+Baking soda can disturb the balance of good-to-bad bacteria in your mouth, possibly triggering oral health problems.
 Hydrogen peroxide can create free radicals, causing tissue damage.

-Now it’s time to look at some real facts about tooth whitening.
-Some of these may also come as a surprise:
+Now it’s time to look at some real facts about whitening treatments for teeth.